-SDK.finance provides a ready-made interface for administrators and basic UI for end-users,and both are available for customization.
+SDK.finance provides a ready-made interface for administrators and a basic UI for end-users, and both are available for customization.

 You can access our open-source UI packages and have developers customize both the admin area and the end-customer front-end of the digital wallet to suit your business needs and reflect the brand’s unique requirements.

-The type of integrations depend on business needs and necessary operations of the e-wallet.
+The type of integration depends on business needs and the necessary operations of the e-wallet.

 |Functionality||System integration necessary|